WSWUP/gridwxcomp/README.rst

     $ gridwxcomp download-gridmet-ee merged_input.csv -y 2016-2017

 The time series of gridMET data that correpond with the stations in "merged_input.csv" will be saved to a new folder called "gridmet_data" by defualt.
-In this case the years 2016-2017 are used because the test station data time coverage only includes recent years plus it saves time as an example run by downloading a single year.
-Next to calculate monthly bias ratios and save to CSV files run
+In this case only the years 2016-2017 are used because the test station data time coverage only includes recent years plus it saves time.

+Next, this command calculates monthly (and annual) bias ratios for each station/gridMET pair and saves them to CSV files

 .. code-block:: bash